 There are so many places to choose from that you can buy vinyl from.
 I will do my best to provide a list and will add to it as I can.

 NOTE: While I have used a few of these sites these links are not necessarily recommendations, simply an easy way for you to find HTV and Vinyl.

-Hope this guide helps you working with vinyl.
+Hope this beginner’s guide helps you work with vinyl.
 It is such a fun medium to use and can make AMAZING creations.

 Join me on Facebook

 If you have any recommendations on the best places to buy vinyl in your country, let me know and I will share it with readers.
 You can either leave me a comment below, email me at [email protected] OR post a message in FB.

 ****SPECIAL thanks to some of my UK group members for their suggestions and questions which has triggered this post.